 \subsection{Validation of the retrieved gravity field models}

-Validation of the retrieved gravity field in the spatial domain can be done by computing the difference between reference and recovered gravity field models plotted on a global map, e.g., in terms of equivalent water height (EWH) \citep[][]{Wu2016}.
+The retrieved gravity field can be validated in the spatial domain by computing the difference to a reference gravity field model and plotting the result on a global map, e.g., in terms of equivalent water height (EWH) \citep[][]{Wu2016}.
 It shows the geographical distribution of the errors.

 In the spectral domain, the validation of the retrieved gravity field can be based on the formal errors \citep[][]{Dahle.2019}.
 The sum of the squares of the SH coefficients at the same degree gives the total power of the coefficients.
-Often the error degree variance is visually represented in terms of geoid heights.
+Often, the error degree variance is visually represented in terms of geoid heights.